After 28 years, the woman who cadets at Western call "Battalion Mom" is retiring, leaving a legacy of friendship, family and service.

 Living the Dream

 Army ROTC Cadet Paige Bodine uses her degree in Advertisement and Public Relations to create videos for the Michigan National Guard.
-She has been able to take what she loves and apply it to a job in the military.
-You can to.
+She has been able to apply her talents to serve the nation.
+Find you passion and use it for good.

 Kalamazoo native Cyle Dyer is learning about the dynamic finance industry, studying investments, stocks and cryptocurrency, while also taking on the physical challenges of the ROTC program.
-His success with both his major in finance and the ROTC program will support him in his future endeavors.
+His hard work in both ROTC and finance will support him in his future endeavors.

 “I’m an American citizen, but I was born in Sasebo, Japan,” she says.
 “There was a military base there, and both of my parents teach in military schools.
 I’ve pretty much lived my whole life on military bases.”